arnab4477/CheeseJS/README.md

-# Cheese.js
+# CheeseJS

-Cheese.js is an easy to use, framework agonistic, blazingly fast, modern web component library for creating Chess UI.
+CheeseJS is a simple and lightweight Web Component library for creating customizable Chess UI